wp-plugins/make-me-droid-mobile-app-connector/readme.txt

 2. Make me Droid website

 == Changelog ==

+= 1.4 =
+* Added credits for Make me Droid in site footer.
+Feel free to remove it from the plugin if you don't want to support us.

 = 1.3 =
 * Fix: plugin made the whole WP admin become english sometimes.
 This now doesn't happen any more.